Connecting to MySQL Using JDBC Driver

 Creating a new project

-First, launch the IntellJ IDE.
+First, launch the IntelliJ IDE.

 Second, create a new project called mysql-jdbc.